 “It quickly dawned on me that this could be a really valuable objective tool for giving an accurate prognosis,” he adds.

 Riddell was announced as chairman in June 2016, and the focus has been on getting Feedback on to a commercial footing.

-Feedback is already making money from TexRAD with sales to institutions carrying out research, but the promised land is filled with deals such as the TexRAD Lung partnership.
+Feedback is already making money from TexRAD with sales to institutions carrying out research, but the promised land is filled with sales to hospitals.

 Meanwhile, a tie-up with a company in Poland called Future Processing provides Feedback with the coding know-how to develop a wider product suite.